Rokiis1/roadmap/levels_of_testing/acceptance_testing/acceptance_testing.md

 Acceptance testing depends on a shared understanding of what stakeholders expect from the system.
 Collaboration is especially important when defining acceptance criteria and when evaluating the system during UAT.

 Before acceptance tests are designed, **business representatives, users, testers, and developers can review acceptance criteria together**.
-This helps make the criteria clear, testable, and aligned with the intended business outcome.
+This helps make the criteria clear, testable, and aligned with the intended application outcome.
 Ambiguous terms such as "fast," "easy," or "works correctly" should be replaced with observable conditions whenever possible.

 ![Stakeholder collaboration on acceptance criteria](./assets/images/acceptance_criteria_collaboration.png)